PyFenix/heart_disease_risk_prediction/README.md

 - Fetch the Heart Disease dataset from the UCI repository.
 - Save the dataset to the specified path (e.g., `data/raw/heart_disease_original_data.csv`).
 - Create the directory for the dataset if it doesn’t already exist.

+Note: this part is optional, further down the path, I wrote another function that checks for the data to load it into a dataframe, else dowload it from the source